Christovis/Christovis.github.io/_blog/2021-11-29-blog-iad_aid_workshop.md

 None the less, it was agree to include a section on 'Environmental Considerations' in the [current draft](https://w3c.github.io/did-imp-guide/#environmental-considerations).

+Within W3C sustainability is often abbreviated with 's12y', just as internationalization ('i18n') and accessibility ('a11y').

 <!-- IETF -->
 The Internet Engineering Task Force (IETF) is among the most open and transparent Internet SDOs.